 (b.
 1981, India)

-Mahalakshmi has completed her Diploma in Fine Art at Nanyang Academy of Fine Arts.
-Her recent works were exhibited in SEA Focus 2020, Singapore and she has also participated in various group shows in Singapore.
-Her works were also selected to be part of the 3rd Jogja International Miniprint Biennale (JIMB) held in Yogyakarta.
+Mahalakshmi completed her Diploma in Fine Art at Nanyang Academy of Fine Arts.
+Her works were featured in her first solo exhibition at Gajah Gallery 2020, Singapore.
+She exhibited in SEA Focus 2020 and has also participated in various group shows in Singapore, Indonesia and Philippines.
+Her works were also selected to be part of the 3rd Jogja International Miniprint Biennale (JIMB) held in YOGYAKARTA.